 Cons

-- Have never tried out the Interior Decorator career (but that will probably change)
+- Have never tried out the Interior Decorator career

 The Sims 4 Dream Home Decorator Game Pack is an interesting entry in this list for me.
 To put it simply, the main reason I got this pack was for the new Create-A-Sim stuff and all the new objects.
 As for the Interior Decorator career, the main new feature and focus of this pack, I have never played it.
 Not then, and not since.